Science Teachers To Be Trained On Climate Change Education On Dec 31 - UrduPoint

 Only qualified and shortlisted candidates will be invited for the participation while the successful candidates will be notified by January 15, 2022.

-The interested and eligible candidates can submit their application at www.ecosf.org/signup.aspx by December 31.
+The interested and eligible candidates can submit their application at www.ecosf.org/signup.aspx by December 31, the official conveyed.

 With a population of over 210 million, Pakistan is one of the most vulnerable countries to the impacts of climate change in the world.